PriyamvadaKumar/PriyamvadaKumar/README.md

 Contributed to various projects and research including protein-drug interaction ,disease spread modeling, anomaly detection and biological system simulation.

-Expertise in machine learning and deep learning with a thorough understanding of the underlying statstical and computational principles.
+Experienced in machine learning and deep learning with a thorough understanding of the underlying statstical and computational principles.

 EDUCATION :octocat: